Profilangaben

 Arbeit

-The project centres around restoring a 200-year-old kominka farmhouse (roughly 21,500 square feet in size) and preparing it for a new chapter as a retreat and guesthouse.
+The project centres around restoring a 200-year-old kominka farmhouse (roughly 21,500 square feet in size) and preparing it to become a retreat space.
 The property sits on a vast piece of land, surrounded by beautiful mountains, bamboo groves, and farmland.
 It’s a truly special setting – peaceful, secluded, and full of character.

-There’s plenty to do here, and I really appreciate people who are proactive and happy to muck in wherever help is needed.
-Tasks might include:
+There’s plenty to do, and I really appreciate people who are proactive and happy to muck in wherever help is needed.

-・Anything creative, hands-on, or simply lending a hand with whatever needs doing on the day
+・Anything creative, hands-on, or simply helping out with whatever’s needed on the day

 Farmers (or aspiring ones!) are especially welcome, as there are several plots of farmland on site.